Complete guide to 5G

 What services are available?

 5G stands to succeed where other attempts to establish a wireless broadband standard, such as WiMax, have failed.
 Because 5G broadband is based on the same standards as 5G, it already has widespread support from operators and equipment manufacturers.
+In that sense, it's not forging a new path but one that's been accepted for several years.

 Operators are more excited about 5G broadband than they were with 4G.
 The additional capacity and lower cost-per-bit of transmission means they can market FWA as a genuine fibre replacement and open up additional revenue streams that maximise their infrastructure investments.

+Vodafone plans to use its MediaCity UK 5G Innovation Hub as an ideal test case for FWA and Vodafone 5G.
 Three is cagey about where exactly it has extended 5G FWA to at present - we were expecting more detail by now.
 A handful of areas were covered when we were previously updated on the plans, including Camden, Camberwell and Southwark.
 But it hasn't updated us since.

 Halo for Business includes an always connected guarantee and customers can add 4G and 5G mobile connections.
 Businesses can make and receive calls on their landline number straight from a mobile, so you needn’t worry about missing an important call (read the full story on BT Halo here).